dcneiner/html5-site-template/Readme.md

     .no-js .collapsed { display: block; } /* Be sure blocks are hidden if JS is disabled */ .js    .collapsed { display: none;  } /* With JS enabled, hide these blocks.
 They will be shown via JS */

+## Optional Generate Shell Script

+You can use the `site` file via the command line, like this:

+    ./site /path/to/new/site

+You may need to mark this script as executable before using it:

+    chmod +x site

+Finally, you can move this file to /usr/bin to use the `site` command from any directory.
+If you do this, be sure to uncomment the `cd ~/Development...` line and update the path to the location of this git repository on your local computer.